TapTrap-LLC/canopy-wireframes/PRODUCT_OVERVIEW.md

 The wallet implementation provides a complete solution for wallet creation, connection, funding, asset management, and staking functionality.
 It integrates with the launchpad and chain pages to enable seamless token transactions.

 **Access Points:**
-- Wallet icon in sidebar (globally accessible)
+- Wallet icon in sidebar (globally accessible) - navigates to `/wallet` page
-- Opens wallet sheet (sidebar overlay)
 - Dedicated `/wallet` page for full view
-- Buy buttons in wallet sheet and full wallet page open funding dialog
+- Buy buttons in wallet page open funding dialog

 ---